antiguatechlabs/antigua-tech-labs/memory-bank/progress.md

-# Progress: Aguat Solutions Landing Page
+# Progress: Antigua Tech Solutions Landing Page

 ## Project Status: Advanced Development

-The Aguat Solutions Landing Page has progressed from initial development to an advanced stage.
+The Antigua Tech Solutions Landing Page has progressed from initial development to an advanced stage.
 All core sections have been implemented, and the focus is now on optimization and enhancement.

 ## Completed Work